Introduction to quantum groups

 Now with the above result in hand, we can see right away the relation with $O_N^+$, and more specifically with $O_2^+$.
 Indeed, this latter quantum group appears as follows:

-Thus, $SU_2$ appears from $O_2^+$ by replacing the identity with the super-identity, or perhaps vice versa, $O_2^+$ appears from $SU_2$ by replacing the super-identity with the identity.
-In any case, these two quantum groups are definitely related by some ``twisting'' operation, so they should have similar representation theory.
+Thus, $SU_2$ appears from $O_2^+$ by replacing the identity with the super-identity, or perhaps vice versa.
+In any case, these two quantum groups are related by some ``twisting'' operation, so they should have similar representation theory.
 This is indeed the case:

-\begin{theorem} For the group $SU_2$, the main character follows the standard Wigner semicircle law:
+\begin{theorem} For the group $SU_2$, the main character follows the Wigner law: